 People love the idea of maintaining control after death.
 In some situations this is appropriate.
 It is common for bequests to children to be held in trust until they turn 18, or 21.
 But, sometimes the “strings” you attach to a bequest can be hurtful.
 Jimmy is 22 and a star student at a top university.
 He has always made good decisions.
 Tommy, is 18 and a really smart kid.
 Though smart, he is sometimes impulsive and not always as disciplined as he could be.
 Dad drafts a will that leaves 25% of his estate outright to Jimmy.
 He leaves an equal amount to Tommy, provided that he completes college within 5 years and then the money goes into a trust for his benefit.
 It is an understandable impulse, but what message does this send to Tommy?
 Does it say “I trust you to make the right decisions?”
 We all know that there are instances where it is necessary to have some strings attached, but you should think very carefully about it.

 Consider preparing an ethical will

 In the last few years, “ethical wills” have become more popular, but actually the idea is not new.
 There are examples of the use of ethical wills going back to biblical times.
+Click here to know what you should know about bankruptcy law and the right attorneys to hire.
 In recent years, they have commonly been used to leave a message for friends and family, pass down advice from one generation to the next or to share cultural values.
 They are obviously not drawn up by the lawyer, and can take any form that the maker wishes.
 They can be tremendously helpful because they allow people to say something meaningful to their family.
 You can think of the will as taking care of the business – and the ethical will as taking care of the emotional aspects of your death.

 Taking a few moments to consider the message that your estate will send, could be the most important aspect of your estate planning.